Zenji001/NC-Cybersecurity_2022/Readme2.md

 Only the JumpBox and ELK Stack (Kibana) machines can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

 My Home IP Address
-Machines within the network can only be accessed by Jump-Box-Provisioner.
+Machines within the network can only be accessed by JumpBox (104.40.58.240)

 A summary of the access policies in place can be found in the table below.